 University File Server

-File Backup Services
+File Backup Services and User Folders

 The University File Server is for storing active shared documents and should not be used to back up computers; IT offers other file backup services for both personal and university-owned computers.